sumanprasad007/my_blogs/clmqd8ya8000309ihfygwg49z.md

 ## Introduction:

-Introduction: In the world of container orchestration, Kubernetes stands out as the go-to platform for deploying and managing containerized applications.
+In the world of container orchestration, Kubernetes stands out as the go-to platform for deploying and managing containerized applications.
 However, ensuring that your applications are running smoothly within Kubernetes clusters can be a challenge.
 This is where Kubernetes probes come to the rescue! 🚀

 Why Do We Need Kubernetes Probes?
 Kubernetes probes are an essential part of managing application health within a Kubernetes environment.
 They are used to determine the state of an application and help Kubernetes make intelligent decisions about when to route traffic to a specific container or pod.